Farhad-Davaripour/NLP_Article_Review/Distilled_Notes.md

 Indexing: By organizing data into a structured format, indexing allows faster searches, making the retrieval process more efficient.
 Query Expansion: This technique involves expanding a query by finding synonyms or related terms.
 By broadening the search, it helps to find more relevant documents.

+23\. `Ethics in NLP`: Ethics in natural language processing can be broadly categorized into five pillars, including bias, fairness, openness, security of data, and cultural consideration.
+- `Bias`:  Bias refers to any discriminatory decision-making by an NLP model.
+It may manifest at different stages, such as `Data Collection`, e.g., by excluding or underrepresenting a particular group (e.g., race or gender), `data pre-processing`, e.g., by filling missing data with average values or other techniques that may emphasize the dominant representation, model training, e.g., overfitting which might lead to favoring a particular representation, and interpretation, e.g., using the model prediction in a way that could support a particular group.
+As for mitigating strategies, using balanced data and and techniques that identifies and addresses biasses could be used.
+- `Fairness`: Fairness refers to the equal treatment of groups and individuals within the context of the model's application.
+An example might be ensuring equity in employee salaries across gender or ethnic lines.
+The initial step towards fairness is defining what it means in the particular context, followed by implementing proper metrics and evaluations.
+- `Openness`: Openness aims at making the model explainable and transparent.
+So the decision (i.e., model predictions) could be traced back.
+- `Security`: An important consideration in any NLP application is to protect sensitive/confidential data by e.g., anonymizing the data and complying with regulatory guidelines.
+- `Cultural Consideration`: This deals with exclusivity and acknowledgement of all cultures in data and decision making process.
+This also includes incorporating nuances of difference cultures as recognizing norms and acceptability may vary widely between cultures.

 # Libraries
 The following libraries are quite powerful and powerful in performing NLP tasks:
 - Natural Language Toolkit (`NLTK`): It is a python library which encompasses text processing libraries to perform tasks such as: Tokenization, Classification, Stemming, Tagging, Parsing, etc.